smcgdub/MS3_Project_Tipsy_Mac_Staggers/README2.md

 * 3.7 - [Font Awesome](https://fontawesome.com/) - Font Awesome is a font and icon toolkit based on CSS and Less.
 It was made by Dave Gandy for use with Bootstrap, and later was incorporated into the BootstrapCDN.
 Font Awesome has a 38% market share among those websites that use third-party font scripts on their platform.<br>
 * 3.8 - [W3schools](https://www.w3schools.com/) - W3Schools is a training website for learning web technologies online.<br>
 * 3.9 - [Balsamiq](https://balsamiq.com/) - Balsamiq Wireframes is a rapid low-fidelity UI wireframing tool that reproduces the experience of sketching on a notepad or whiteboard.<br>
-* 3.14 - [Email JS](https://www.emailjs.com/) - EmailJS helps to send emails using client-side technologies only.
-No server is required, just connect EmailJS to one of the supported email services, create an email template, and use our Javascript library to trigger an email.
+* 3.14 - [Age Verify](https://ageverify.com/) - AgeVerify is a website age checker, pop up splash entry page & age verification pop-up script that easily integrates in to your existing website with a single line of code, brought to you by the fine folks at Imbibe Digital.
 * 3.15 - [Favicon](https://favicon.io/favicon-generator/) - A free and simple website that allows you to create, build and customize your Favicons for your own site.
 >